trpc/trpc/www/docs/reactjs/query-invalidation.md

 function MyComponent() {
   const utils = trpc.useContext();

-  const invalidateAllQueriesAcrossAllRouters = () => { // 1️⃣
+  const invalidateAllQueriesAcrossAllRouters = () => {
+    // 1️⃣
-    // All queries on all routers will be invalidated 🔥 utils.invalidate()
+    // All queries on all routers will be invalidated 🔥 utils.invalidate();
-  }
+  };

-  const invalidateAllPostQueries = () => { // 2️⃣
+  const invalidateAllPostQueries = () => {
+    // 2️⃣
-     // All post queries will be invalidated 📭 utils.post.invalidate()
+    // All post queries will be invalidated 📭 utils.post.invalidate();
-  }
+  };

-  const invalidateAllPostQueriesWithMatchingInputs = () => { // 3️⃣
+  const invalidateAllPostQueriesWithMatchingInputs = () => {
+    // 3️⃣
-    // All queries in the post router with input {id:1} invalidated 📭 utils.post.invalidate({id:1})
+    // All queries in the post router with input {id:1} invalidated 📭 utils.post.invalidate({ id: 1 });
-  }
+  };

   // Example queries
-  trpc.user.all.useQuery() // Would only be validated by 1️⃣ only.
+  trpc.user.all.useQuery(); // Would only be validated by 1️⃣ only.
-  trpc.post.all.useQuery() // Would be invalidated by 1️⃣ & 2️⃣
+  trpc.post.all.useQuery(); // Would be invalidated by 1️⃣ & 2️⃣
-  trpc.post.byId.useQuery({ id:1 }) // Would be invalidated by 1️⃣, 2️⃣ and 3️⃣
+  trpc.post.byId.useQuery({ id: 1 }); // Would be invalidated by 1️⃣, 2️⃣ and 3️⃣
-  trpc.post.byId.useQuery({ id:2 }) // would be invalidated by 1️⃣ and 2️⃣ but NOT 3️⃣!
+  trpc.post.byId.useQuery({ id: 2 }); // would be invalidated by 1️⃣ and 2️⃣ but NOT 3️⃣!

   // [...]
 }
 ```

 ## Invalidate full cache on every mutation

-Keeping track of exactly what a queries a mutation should invalidate is hard, therefore, it can be a pragmatic solution to invalidate the *full cache* as a side-effect on any mutation.
+Keeping track of exactly what a queries a mutation should invalidate is hard, therefore, it can be a pragmatic solution to invalidate the _full cache_ as a side-effect on any mutation.
 Since we have request batching, this invalidation will simply refetch all queries on the page you're looking at in one single request.

 :::caution
 We have marked this API as `unstable_` as the exact API might change without a major version bump on tRPC, keep an eye on the release notes if you want to use this.